We introduce what Large Language Models (LLMs) are, how they work, and outline some of the key ways they can help LAs.

 These two features make LLMs particularly useful for handling repetitive types of language tasks, making them ideal for generating a first-draft EHCP.

 Generative AI has been introduced across various sectors, such as medical, financial, and social.
 Invision360 believes that it is now the SEND sector’s turn.
-In our recent blog around the role of genrative AI in siCPs, we explain how VITA, our LLM-enabled new product can deliver higher quality EHCPs.
+In our recent blog around the role of generative AI in EHCPs, we explain how VITA, our LLM-enabled new product can deliver higher quality EHCPs.

 The landscape of Special Educational Needs and Disabilities is continuously evolving in response to new research, policy, and technology.
 We strongly believe that integrating LLMs into EHCP workflows can offer significant benefits.
 By working alongside SEND caseworkers and the multi-disciplinary team, the EHCP process can be improved in terms of its quality, personalisation, and efficiency.
 Ultimately, this can lead to better outcomes for children and young people.